HackBulgaria/Programming101-Ruby/week13/1-semantic-tweets/README.md

 ## TL;DR
 Create an application that fetches tweets from user's Twitter feed (using [Twitter's REST API](https://dev.twitter.com/rest/public)) then tries to find out which tweets are positive, neutral or negative.

 Do this processing by a plain Ruby class called `TweetStatus`.
 How would you find out whether a tweet is positive from it's content?
 I dunno, figure it out, lol :trollface:.

 ## Requirements

 You obviously need a Twitter account with lots of data in the feed.
-You'll also have to register for the free Semantria service in order to use their classification API.

 ## Restrictions

-Make sure you don't use some fancy library wrapping the APIs.
+If you feel adventurous, make sure you don't use some fancy library wrapping the APIs.
 We'd like you to work directly with the API provided by the service.

 ## Extended